wp-plugins/automatic-post-tagger/readme.txt

 This plugin automatically adds user-defined tags to posts.

 == Description ==
 With APT you won't have to manually add tags ever again.
 You just have to create a list of tags with related words for each of them and you are done.
-This plugin will add relevant tags automatically when a post is published or saved.
+This plugin will add relevant tags automatically when a post is published or updated.

 = Features =
 * Automatically adds tags to posts according to their title, content and excerpt